johnmartinroque/QuizNest/README.md

 ## Summary

-AI Quiz Maker provides a fast, fun, and interactive way to practice and test knowledge on any topic.
+QuizNest provides a fast, fun, and interactive way to practice and test knowledge on any topic.
 Leveraging AI, it supports self-directed learning, personalized practice, and skill enhancement — empowering students and learners to improve their understanding and retain knowledge effectively.